- What is myFOSSIL?

 Why am I being asked to provide consent for research with myFOSSIL?

-We are actively doing research to understand how myFOSSIL serves the FOSSIL CoP and supports social paleontology.
-Under federal guidelines, we, as researchers, are required to get approval in order to conduct research.
+We were actively doing research to understand how myFOSSIL serves the FOSSIL CoP and supports social paleontology.
+Under federal guidelines, we, as researchers, were required to get approval in order to conduct research.
+Although we are no longer researching our CoP, the consent form is still a part of our sign up form.
 You can review the specific details of this research and find contact information for further information in the Informed Consent Form.

 How do I update my status?

 Once you’ve signed in, you will see your homepage.
-Underneath the “Announcements” section, there is a blank box.
-That is where you can update your status.
+Underneath the “Latest Forum Posts”, “FOSSIL Twitter Feed”, and “Newest Members” sections, there is a blank box that says, “What’s new, [your name]?”.
+That is where you can update your status and choose what group it will appear in.
 You can write anything you want in your status update, including information about a past trip, a link to one of your favorite paleontological blogs, or just some information about what you’re doing on the site (e.g. “I’m excited to upload photos of specimens I collected in the Nebraska Badlands!
 Who wants to check out the photos and help me with some mammal teeth identification?”)

 How do I add a friend?